DataDog/integrations-extras/scaphandre/README.md

 To install the Scaphandre check on your host:

-1. Install the developer toolkit [10] on any machine.
-The specific developer toolkit that should be installed depends on your platform and architecture.
+1. Install the [developer toolkit][10] on any machine.
+The specific developer toolkit that you need to install depends on your platform and architecture.

 2. Run the following command to build the package:
     ```